Midnights: Awards and rankings

-In the United States, Midnights won Album of the Year at the 2022 People's Choice Awards, Favorite Album at the 2023 Nickelodeon Kids' Choice Awards, Pop Album of the Year at the 2023 iHeartRadio Music Awards, and Album of the Year at the 2023 MTV Video Music Awards, where the Midnights songs and videos helped Swift win eight other awards, including Artist of the Year.
-At the 66th Annual Grammy Awards in 2024, Midnights won Best Pop Vocal Album and Album of the Year.
+In the United States, Midnights won Album of the Year at the 2022 People's Choice Awards, Favorite Album at the 2023 Nickelodeon Kids' Choice Awards, Pop Album of the Year at the 2023 iHeartRadio Music Awards, and Album of the Year at the 2023 MTV Video Music Awards, where the Midnights songs helped Swift win eight other awards, including Artist of the Year.
+At the 2024 Grammy Awards, Midnights won Best Pop Vocal Album and Album of the Year.
 It was Swift's fourth win for Album of the Year, making her the artist with the most wins in history.
-(Note: Swift had won Album of the Year with Fearless in 2010, 1989 in 2016, and Folklore in 2021) It also marked Swift's sixth nomination in that category and an all-time record for a female artist, tied with Barbra Streisand.
+(Note: Swift had won Album of the Year with Fearless in 2010, 1989 in 2016, and Folklore in 2021) It also marked Swift's sixth nomination in that category—an all-time record for a female artist, tied with Barbra Streisand.
+The album was nominated for Top Billboard 200 Album at the 2023 Billboard Music Awards.

-Midnights won album awards at the NetEase Cloud Music Awards in China, the RTHK International Pop Poll Awards in Hong Kong, the Gold Disc Awards in Japan, the Fonogram Awards in Hungary, the Los 40 Music Awards in Spain, and the Danish Music Awards in Denmark.
+Midnights also won awards at the NetEase Cloud Music Awards in China, the Asian Pop Music Awards and the RTHK International Pop Poll Awards in Hong Kong, the Gold Disc Awards in Japan, the Fonogram Awards in Hungary, the Los 40 Music Awards in Spain, and the Danish Music Awards in Denmark.
 At the 2023 ARIA Music Awards in Australia, it helped Swift win Most Popular International Artist.
 It earned nominations at the Capricho Awards in Brazil, the Juno Awards in Canada, and the Gaffa Awards in Denmark.